AnitaOwen/cookie-shop/README.md

 ## Features

 ### Create
-- A user can create a new item and add it to the cart.
+- A user can create an item and add it to the cart.
 - Each created item is assigned a unique ID, ensuring accurate identification and management.

 >Use `npm run create <cookie-name>` to add a new item to the cart